How to Set Up a VPN in Windows 10

 - In the VPN window, click “Add a VPN connection.”

 - Select “Windows (built-in)” as your VPN provider in the drop-down box.

 - For your connection name, enter whatever you’d like to call the connection.

 - The server name or address gets entered next.
 You’ll need to know this information, as it pertains to your private server or the VPN server which you’ll connect to.
 You’ll need to do some research on your own to find a reliable VPN server that will let you connect to it.

 - Next, choose “PPTP” (point to point tunneling protocol).

 - Choose your username and password as your sign-in info.
 Then, enter your username and password in the text boxes.
 Make sure the box is checked to “Remember my sign-in info.”

-- At last, click the “Save” button at the bottom of the VPN setup and you’re ready to start using it.
+- Last, click the “Save” button at the bottom of the VPN setup.
+Now you’re ready to start using it.

-Your recently set-up VPN now appears in the VPN list.
+Your newly set-up VPN now appears in the VPN list.
 Just click on it and select the “Connect” button and you’re up and running.

 In the comment section, let us know what VPN service provider is your favorite!